 Petersburg • East • Southeast • West • Monuments • Markers • Facts • Timeline

 The ‘Where Hill Fell’ Virginia Historical Marker is southwest of Petersburg along Boydton Plank Road (US 1).
-The turn onto A.P.
-Hill Drive, which leads to the monument marking the spot where Hill was killed, is just past the marker when travelling southwest on US 1.
+Just past the marker when travelling southwest is the turn onto A.P.
+Hill Drive, which leads to the monument marking the spot where Hill was killed.

-The ‘Where Hill Fell’ Virginia Historical Marker near Petersburg, Virginia
+The “Where Hill Fell” Virginia Historical Marker along US 1 near Petersburg, Virginia.

 S49